noahzeldin/dissertation/reception_analysis.md

       - [6.1 Create function to link KWIC with data](#create-function-to-link-kwic-with-data)
       - [6.2 Explore various KWIC](#explore-various-kwic)
-          - [6.2.1 Special Case: LEHRLERN in rightwing articles on *The Mother*](#special-case-lehrlern-in-rightwing-articles-on-the-mother)
+          - [6.2.1 Special Cases: LEHRLERN in rightwing articles on *The Mother*](#special-cases-lehrlern-in-rightwing-articles-on-the-mother)
       - [6.3 Additional Terms Post-Processing
         (DFMs)](#additional-terms-post-processing-dfms)
   - [7 Dates of Publication with